rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 In the figure above, there is a current $I$ running through a long straight wire as shown.

-For conducting loops A--D that are moving with a velocity in the direction shown, determine if the current flow in each the loop is zero, clockwise, or counterclockwise.
+For conducting loops A--D that are moving with a velocity in the direction shown, determine if the current flow is zero, clockwise, or counterclockwise.

    \ifsolutions
-   {\bf Answer}: Above the long straight wire, the field is out of the page.
-Below, it is into the page (See section 28.3 of Textbook).
+   {\bf Answer}: The field is out of the page above the long straight wire.
+Below, it is into the page (See section 28.3 of the Textbook).
 The magnitude of $\bfvec{B}$ is larger near the wire.

    A. Induced field is into page.
-Current is clockwise.
+The current is clockwise.

    B. No current.

    C. No current.

    D. Induced field is into page.
-Current is clockwise.
+The current is clockwise.
    \else
    \fi